mauriciabad/Automata-App/doc/report.md

 - Input is saved between sessions
 - Input changes are displayed immediately
 - explain graph title and download
+- only updated if parsed content changes, not just the raw input

 ## Testing